brickbots/PiFinder/docs/source/user_guide.rst

 Access Point and Client Mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The PiFinder can either connect to an existing network, or serve as an wireless access point for other devices to connect to.
-Use the `Options <user_guide_ui.md#system-options>`_ page of the Status screen to switch between these two modes and see which mode is currently active.
+Use the `Options <#system-options>`_ page of the Status screen to switch between these two modes and see which mode is currently active.

 Using the PiFinder in Access Point mode creates a network called AP_PiFinder with no password to allow easy connection of phones, tablets and other devices in the field.